Cisco goes all in on WiFi 6

 Wireless traffic aggregates to wired networks so and the wired network must also evolve.
 Technology like multi-gigabit Ethernet must be driven into the access layer, which in turn drives higher bandwidth needs at the aggregation and core layers, Harrell said.

 Handling this influx of wireless traffic was part of the reason Cisco also upgraded its iconic Catalyst 6000 with the Catalyst 9600 this week.
-The 9600 brings with it support for Cat 6000 features such as support for MPLS, virtual switching and IPv6, while adding or bolstering support for wireless netowrks as well as Intent-based networking (IBN) and security segmentation.
+The 9600 brings with it support for Cat 6000 features such as support for MPLS, virtual switching and IPv6, while adding or bolstering support for wireless networks as well as Intent-based networking (IBN) and security segmentation.
 The 9600 helps fill out the company’s revamped lineup which includes the 9200 family of access switches, the 9500 aggregation switch and 9800 wireless controller.

-“WiFi doesn’t exist in a vacuum – how it connects to the enterprise and the data center or the Internet is key and in Cisco’s case that key is now the 9600 which has been built to handle the increased traffic,” said Lee Doyle, principal analyst with Doyle Research.
+“WiFi doesn’t exist in a vacuum – how it connects to the enterprise and the data centre or the Internet is key and in Cisco’s case that key is now the 9600 which has been built to handle the increased traffic,” said Lee Doyle, principal analyst with Doyle Research.

 The new 9600 ties in with the recently released Catalyst 9800, which features 40Gbps to 100Gbps performance, depending on the model, hot-patching to simplify updates and eliminate update-related downtime, Encrypted Traffic Analytics (ETA), policy-based micro- and macro-segmentation and Trustworthy solutions to detect malware on wired or wireless connected devices, Cisco said.

-All Catalyst 9000 family members support other Cisco products such as DNA Center , which controls automation capabilities, assurance setting, fabric provisioning and policy-based segmentation for enterprise wired and wireless networks.
+All Catalyst 9000 family members support other Cisco products such as DNA Centre , which controls automation capabilities, assurance setting, fabric provisioning and policy-based segmentation for enterprise wired and wireless networks.

 The new APs are pre-standard, but other vendors including Aruba, NetGear and others are also selling pre-standard 802.11ax devices.
 Cisco getting into the market solidifies the validity of this strategy, said Brandon Butler, a senior research analyst with IDC.